hiddenasbestos/BinaryTools/readme.md

 ```
 USAGE: BinaryTools.exe tool [args ...]

 Specify the tool to use followed by its arguments.
-Only one tool can be used at a time.
 ```

 The following tools are provided.